carodak/Sea-Ice-Challenge/README.md

 - Random Forest: 15.9 MSE
 - MLP: 19.5 MSE

-Best regressor model (RandomForest): 15.9 MSE with our CV method.
+Best regressor model (RandomForest): 15.9 MSE on validation set with Cross-validation (5-Fold) and 80/20 split.
 We submitted a prediction file for the test set.